-Our quick action and response to the Covid-19 Pandemic allowed our trainees to finish their training year with high quality patient experiences.
+Our quick action and response to the COVID-19 Pandemic allowed our trainees to finish their training year with high quality patient experiences.
 MetroHealth was able to create a new opportunity for our trainees to add telehealth service delivery to their clinical competencies.

-Currently, our providers have returned to the hospital to provide patient care; however, the majority of the patients are being seen via telehealth.
-Patients are encouraged to participate in telehealth; however, in some cases patients are best served with face-to-face sessions.
-Decisions to bring a patient in face to face are made by the trainee and the supervisor and with the agreement of the patient.
+Currently, our providers have returned to the hospital to provide patient care; patients are being seen via a combination of face-to-face services and telehealth.
+Patients are encouraged to return to the clinic for treatment; however, in some cases patients are best served with virtual visits and when possible are scheduled with video visits.
+Decisions on scheduling are made by the trainee and the supervisor and with the agreement of the patient.